IreneFlorez/Neighborhood-Map/README.md

 * FontAwesome, jQuery, Knockout, Popper

 ## Instructions
-//All the dependencies are fetched from CDN's so Internet connection is required.
-* Run the index.html file on a browser
+* Open the index.html file on a browser
 * A map will open with markers
 * Markers can be filtered using the search bar on top of sidebar
 * Click on a marker or a list item in sidebar to open the infowindow